awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 + Aurora Serverless is only available for Aurora with MySQL 5\.6 compatibility\.
 + The port number for connections must be `3306`\.
 + You can't give an Aurora Serverless DB cluster a public IP address\.
 You can access an Aurora Serverless DB cluster only from within a virtual private cloud \(VPC\) based on the Amazon VPC service\.
++  Each Aurora Serverless DB cluster requires two AWS PrivateLink endpoints\.
+If you reach the limit for PrivateLink endpoints within your VPC, you can't create any more Aurora Serverless clusters in that VPC\.
+For information about checking and changing the limits on endpoints within a VPC, see [Amazon VPC Limits](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html)\.
 + A DB subnet group used by Aurora Serverless can’t have more than one subnet in the same Availability Zone\.
 + Changes to a subnet group used by an Aurora Serverless DB cluster are not applied to the cluster\.
 + Aurora Serverless doesn't support the following features: